DIANA LYN B.

 - University: Ateneo de Manila University

 Atty.
-Diana Lyn B. Bello-Castillo is a commercial lawyer who has been a member of the Integrated Bar of the Philippines since 2012, and a member of the ASEAN Law Association since 2013.
-Prior to joining Carpo Law & Associates, Diana was an associate in Angara Abello Concepcion Regala & Cruz Law Offices (ACCRALAW), one of the largest and most prestigious law firms in the Philippines, as member of its Corporate and Special Projects Department.
+Diana Lyn Bello-Castillo is a commercial lawyer who has been a member of the Integrated Bar of the Philippines since 2012 and a member of the ASEAN Law Association since 2013.
+Prior to joining Carpo Law & Associates, Ms. Bello-Castillo was an associate in Angara Abello Concepcion Regala & Cruz Law Offices (ACCRALAW), one of the most prestigious law firms in the Philippines, as a member of its Corporate and Special Projects Department.